mguillech/ebook2audiobook/README.md

 **Note**

-This plugin is based on the [https://www.mobileread.com/forums/showthread.php?t=299727](TTS To MP3 Plugin).
+This plugin is based on the [TTS To MP3 Plugin](https://www.mobileread.com/forums/showthread.php?t=299727).

 **Contribution**

-If you have any issues or feature requests, please open an issue on the [https://github.com/mguillech/ebook2audiobook/issues](GitHub repository).
+If you have any issues or feature requests, please open an issue on the [GitHub repository](https://github.com/mguillech/ebook2audiobook/issues).
-If you wish to contribute to the development of this plugin, please feel free to submit a pull request to the [https://github.com/mguillech/ebook2audiobook/pulls](GitHub repository).
+If you wish to contribute to the development of this plugin, please feel free to submit a pull request to the [GitHub repository](https://github.com/mguillech/ebook2audiobook/pulls).

 **Support**

-If you have any questions or need help with this plugin, please open an issue on the [https://github.com/mguillech/ebook2audiobook/issues](GitHub repository).
+If you have any questions or need help with this plugin, please open an issue on the [GitHub repository](https://github.com/mguillech/ebook2audiobook/issues).